EIS XIII: Reflections on Anthropic’s SAE Research Circa May 2024

 I know that members of the Anthropic interpretability team have been aware of this critique.
 Meanwhile, Anthropic and its employees consistently affirm that their work is motivated by safety in the real world.
 But is it?
 I am starting to wonder about the extent to which the interpretability team’s current agenda is better explained by practical safety work versus doing sophisticalsafety washing to score points in social media, news, and government.

 Thanks to Ryan Greenblatt and Buck Shlegris.
-I did not consult with them on this post, but they pointed out some useful things in a Slack thread that I put in here.
+I did not consult with them on this post, but they pointed out some useful things in a Slack thread that helped me write this.